paypal/skipto/README.md

 ## Adding to Website

-All you need are either SkipTo.js or SkipTo.min.js from the "compiled/js" directory.
-Please note that SkipTo.min.js is a minified (a lighter version) of the script.
+All you need are either skipto.js or skipto.min.js from the "downloads/js" directory.
+Please note that skipto.min.js is a minified (a lighter version) of the script.
-If you would like to be able to debug your production-ready script, include the provided SkipTo.min.map file as well.
+If you would like to be able to debug your production-ready script, include the provided skipto.min.js.map file as well.

 ### Local File on Your Web Server